-Asked for one last piece of advice for women who aspire to advancing in the HVAC business or becoming a leader like Tara, she says “Learn everything you can and earn your stripes, then don’t be thinking ‘I hope they like me.’
+Asked for one last piece of advice for women who aspire to advance in the HVAC business or become a leader like Tara, she says “Learn everything you can and earn your stripes, then don’t be thinking ‘I hope they like me.’
 Think instead ‘I’m a valuable contributor and I’m going to be fine.’”

 Congratulations to a very valuable contributor, Tara Smith at Mr. Furnace in Winnipeg, Manitoba.